undus5/undus/content/posts/qemu-install-windows11-guest.md

 ## Background

-Libvirt is overkill for personal use.
+Libvirt is overkill for personal use, you could just start a virtual machine via the `qemu-system-*` command with proper options.
 However, using the low level tool directly is not easy.
 Normally I would go to the official website reading the documentation when trying to learn some new tools, but this approach is not working well on QEMU, it's [documentation](https://www.qemu.org/documentation/) is not friendly for beginners,